 After fermentation, many large commercial breweries remove live yeast through filtration and pasteurization.
 Beers from small craft breweries, on the other hand, will often contain live yeast used to carbonate their bottles.

 Let’s take a look at the important role yeast plays in the brewing process and the different ways breweries use or remove yeast after primary fermentation, and why.

 Most people know that yeast is an integral part of the beer brewing process.

-While every beer ever made has been in contact with yeast at some point, modern filtration and pasteurization methods can kill and remove live yeasts left in the beer.
+While every beer ever made has been in contact with yeast at some point, modern filtration and pasteurization methods can remove live yeasts left in the beer.
 However, some traditional and craft breweries leave behind some live yeast to carbonate and bottle condition their beers.

 After fermentation, yeast will become dormant and sink to the bottom of your fermenter, forming sediment sometimes called trub.

 Through filtration and pasteurization, yeast can be removed from the beer.
 These methods are incredibly common in commercial breweries, meaning that most mass-market beers will not contain any live yeast.

 Because certain varieties of yeast can cause dangerous infections, it may be difficult to accept that this microscopic organism is an essential part of beer brewing.
 Yet there’s no need for concern; Saccharomyces cerevisiae, also known as brewer’s yeast, is only distantly related to harmful yeasts.